HugCls/HugCls/README.md

-2025-08-19: "The dreamers are the saviors of the worlds." - James Allen
+2025-08-20: "The biggest adventure you can ever take is to live the life of your dreams. " - Oprah Winfrey